slavaim/riscv-magenta/README.md

 [00636.274] 00000.00000> 		mmu          0                (0 bytes)
 ```

 A system booting with a user process that does some chores and terminates.
+The system panics as the last user process terminated.

 ```
 [1266874889.709] 00000.00000> Available physical memory: 2032dMB